sbuckle/hls-s3-cdk/README.md

 ## Useful commands

+Clone this repository and run `npm install` to install the required dependencies.

-To create the bucket to your AWS account, clone this repository and run the following command from the root directory: `cdk deploy`.
+To create the bucket in your AWS account, run the following command: `cdk deploy`.

 To remove the bucket, run `cdk destroy`.